Story by Isabella Reilly

 Bridging the divide

-Madeyln Rowley said it doesn’t matter where they are.
-Walking down Franklin Street, entering the dining hall, speed walking to class together across campus.
+Madeyln Rowley said it doesn’t matter where she and Rowley are.
+Walking down Franklin Street in Chapel Hill, entering the dining hall, speed walking to class across campus.
 Lee will always stop, say hello to some passerby Rowley doesn’t know, and greet them by name.
 She’ll ask them about their mom, their job and how their family is doing.

-Rowley, a first-year UNC student and close friend of Lee’s, said it’s simple—Lee knows almost everyone.
-And she knows them well.
+Rowley, a first-year UNC student and close friend of Lee’s, said it’s simple—Lee seems to know almost everyone.

 “I have never met someone who pays such close attention to detail and knows the names of everyone who works on this campus,” Rowley said.
 “She is more intimately involved in the lives of the people she cares about than anyone I have met before.”